SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ## Recommended checks

 Following checks are recommended to pass.
-While a failed check in this category won't prevent you from publishing your application in the marketplace, it might have a negative impact on end-user experience.
+While a failed check in this category won't prevent you from publishing your application in the Marketplace, it might have a negative impact on end-user experience.

 ### Web part icon should be 64x64px with transparent background